 Registering to use Twitch is completely free and always has been, with the platform being founded on the principle that anyone with the hardware to run Twitch should be able to stream on it.
 But that raises an obvious question: How does the platform make money?

 The primary method of monetization comes from streamers themselves.
 Streamers are able to generate money by running ads on their streams, and they have full control over ad distribution: Streamers decide how many ads they run, when these ads run, and how long the ads run for.
 Twitch then splits the revenue with streamers, with the streamer’s portion varying between 50-70% depending on what type of partnership arrangement the streamer has.
 This split also applies to other revenue streams such as paid subscriptions and “Bits” – a virtual in-platform currency that allows viewers to donate to their favorite streamers as a show of support.
+Of course, streamers can also make independent revenue from merchandise and sponsorship deals with brands and publishers.

 However, Twitch doesn’t rely solely on direct revenue from its streamers.
 The platform has a number of partners with which it collaborates, offering its stream-hosting services in exchange for exposure and increased web traffic.
 These include game developers, esports organizations, and unique brand sponsors for advertising campaigns (such as fast food chain Wendy’s partnering during March Madness back in 2022).
-Twitch even has its own merchandise, trading
+Twitch even has its own merchandise, trading on the iconic purple branding by selling hoodies, bags, and hats via its “Loot Cave”.
+For non-Twitch related purchases, Twitch also leverages its parent company Amazon by providing affiliate links for shopping on Amazon.com.

 By far the most lucrative collaborators for Twitch are esports organizations.
 Twitch is home to many of the official channels for major esports tournaments, and it is the go-to platform for co-streamers of these events as well.
 Understanding how to partner with Twitch and/or ideal co-streamers can make or break an event.
+If you’re an esports event organizer, Stream Hatchet can help: We identify the best co-streamers to widen your reach, find sponsors to fund your project, and provide detailed analytics to track your event’s performance (check out the work we’ve done for the EWC!)

 Twitch’s Relationship with Streamers

-are more likely to pay for streamer-related merchandise or endorsements.
+Both of these counts are important: Followers may be less committed to their streamer than Subscribers, but they’re just as likely to tune in for big events.
+Subscribers, on the other hand, are more likely to pay for streamer-related merchandise or endorsements.
 Generous streamers and Subscribers can spread the love by “gifting” a sub to other users.
 These users get to subscribe to the channel for free for a month, getting a taste of exclusive benefits and, potentially, staying on for longer if they like what they see.
+On Twitch, what is a gift bomb then?
+A gift bomb is simply when one subscriber purchases a bunch of gift subs at once and hands them, creating a hyped up moment for the Twitch streamer and their audience.

 Of course there are many more nuanced metrics one can use when gauging a streamer’s popularity and the popularity of certain types of content on their channel.
 These include average viewers, peak viewers during events, impressions, unique chatters, and so on.
 This last one is particularly important: Viewers who chat are actively engaged, which means they’re more receptive to marketing and promotions.
 Twitch’s chat function enables streamer-viewer interaction through text, emotes, and Bits donations.
 Therefore knowing what viewers are saying or doing in chat can be just as important as the raw number of chatters.

-Twitch-Specific Campaigns and Promotions
+Twitch-specific Campaigns and Promotions

 Whether you have a brand you’re marketing or a game you’re promoting, you could of course reach out to a streamer directly and ask if they would be interested in reviewing your product.
 This might involve giveaways, unboxings, or simple channel sponsorships.
 But Twitch has far stronger hands-on opportunities to get your brand out there.